 We maintain a recoupment or "clawback" policy in order to further align the interests of our executive officers with the interests of our shareholders and strengthen the link between total compensation and our performance.
-Under this policy, we may seek to recover incentive-based cash and equity compensation from any current or former executive officer who received incentive-based compensation during the three-year period preceding the date on which we announce that we are required to restate any previously issued financial statements due to material noncompliance with any financial reporting requirement under federal securities laws.
+Under this policy, we may seek to recover certain incentive-based cash and equity compensation from current and former executive officers in the event we are required to restate any of our financial statements due to material noncompliance with financial reporting requirements.